The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 Uses: Healing of all grades of EE, maintenance of healed EE, and relief of heartburn

 Usual Adult Dose for Gastroesophageal Reflux Disease

-For treatment of heartburn associated with non-erosive GERD: 30 mg once a day for 4 weeks
+-30 mg orally once a day for 4 weeks

 Renal Dose Adjustments